“If I accept you as you are, I will make you worse.

 Hi!
 Thanks for taking the time to find out more about me.

 Ever since I was young, I thought about being a therapist.
 Maybe it was when I saw Ordinary People.
 I was envious of the therapist, played by Judd Hirsch, who had the opportunity to develop a deep and meaningful connection with Conrad, played by Timothy Hutton, and help him go from a place of despair to a place of realizing his life force.
 Wow!
-What could be better than that?
-Helping someone tap into their strengths and heal?
+That resolnated for me: helping someone tap into their strengths and heal.
 Making the world a better place is a driving force for me.

 I believe in therapy.
 I have struggled with depression, anxiety, and relationships.
 Individual therapy has helped me live more authentically, trust myself to handle life’s challenges, and have healthy relationships.
 Therapy can be hard, but it’s worth it.